katelynkhov/KatelynKhov_Portfolio/README.md

 You can find me on https://www.linkedin.com/in/katelynkhov/.

 ### Education
-Mount Pleasant High School (2020-2024)
+BSc in Political Science
-Loyola University Maryland (2024-present)
+Loyola University Maryland
 ***
 ### Projects